Hendrik Pieter Nicolaas Muller: Early life as businessman

 Muller was destined to step into his father's footsteps and become a businessman.
 He first attended the private institution Delfos followed by the Hogere Burgerschool (high school) in Rotterdam, before continuing his education in Germany, at the Hohe Real Schule in Frankfurt-am-Main, to specialise in trade and business.
-After finishing his studies with good results, he continued his training with internships in business firms in Liverpool, Manchester, and Marseilles.
+After finishing his studies with good results, he continued his training with internships in business firms in Liverpool, Manchester, and Marseille.
 His first serious job came when his father called him back to Rotterdam in 1882, to become interim manager of the Handels Compagnie Mozambique (Trading Company Mozambique), an ill-performing trading firm doing business in Mozambique.
 In 1882, Muller travelled to East Africa and visited all the trading posts and establishments of the firm, changing business practices.
 At the end of his trip he made an extensive tour of South Africa, visiting Natal, Zululand, Transvaal, the Orange Free State, and the Cape Colony.
 On his return to Rotterdam he advised the directors of the company on business opportunities.
 Subsequently, he was appointed co-director of the reconstituted company, now called the Oost-Afrikaansche Compagnie (East African Company), as well as deputy manager in his father's firm, Hendrik Muller & Co., which had important trading interests in Liberia and elsewhere in West Africa.